Zavy86/docker-course/topics/10-copying-files/README.md

 Finally, with `CMD`, as seen previously, we configure the container to execute the program on startup.

-Let’s now build the image:
+Let's now build the image:

 ```shell
 $ docker build -t hello .